alchemyplatform/aa-sdk/site/resources/terms.md

 ## Provider

 An intermediary or connector that enables interactions between applications and a blockchain network.
 Providers offer the necessary infrastructure and APIs to connect, query, and interact with the blockchain, enabling transactions, smart contract executions, and data retrieval.
-You can use `AlchemyProvider` within [aa-sdk](https://github.com/alchemyplatform/aa-sdk) to query blockchain data and send `UserOperations`.
+You can use `AlchemySmartAccountClient` within [aa-sdk](https://github.com/alchemyplatform/aa-sdk) to query blockchain data and send `UserOperations`.

 ## Signer